camunda/camunda-docs/versioned_docs/version-8.6/self-managed/setup/deploy/amazon/amazon-eks/eksctl.md

 kubectl patch storageclass gp2 -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"false"}}}'
 ```

 After executing these commands, you will have a `gp3` StorageClass set as the default and the `gp2` StorageClass marked as non-default, provided that **gp2** was already present.
-Ensure to verify the changes again by running the `kubectl get storageclass` command.
+Verify the changes again by running the `kubectl get storageclass` command.

 ### Requirements for a domain deployment